giovannellilab/Geomosaic/docs/contributes/simplepackage.md

 ### Step 6.2: `graph` section

 {: .important }
-> Before going further in this section, you should understand what really means a dependency in Geomosaic in this [section]()
+> Before going further in this section, you should understand what really means a dependency in Geomosaic in this [Modules Dependencies description](modules#description).

 The package that we are going to integrate in this module, depends on the output reads obtained from the `pre_processing` modules, so we put in graph the following line: